 The program is sponsored by the Computer Science department.
 Professor Richard Townsend and PhD students Sarah Radway and Chas Threlkeld are coordinating the program.

 This program is not remedial computer science and it is not extra tutoring or office hours.
 Rather, you will work with other participants and the peer leader to come up with solutions to interesting problems related to computer science and discuss those solutions' pros and cons.
 Also, there will be no homework and no required preparation for the meetings.
 All you need to do is show up, participate, and have fun!

-The Emerging Scholars Program will be having its third semester at Tufts in Fall 2021, and we will begin accepting applications on the first day of class, September 8.
+The Emerging Scholars Program will be having its fourth semester at Tufts in Spring 2022, and we will begin accepting applications on the first day of class, January 19.

 We will only be selecting 40-50 participants, depending on the number of applications we receive.
 There are no prerequisites!
 We do not assume that you have any prior knowledge of Computer Science.
 We are looking for students who are interested in learning more about the field of computer science but are not quite sure about their major or whether they will take another Computer Science course.
 Most importantly, we are looking for interesting, outgoing young people who will help make this program a success.

 If you are an ESP alum or are just interested in participating contact the ESP Coordinators to ask about the peer leader or workshop assistant positions.

 Contact the ESP coordinators with any questions or for more information.